metno/pyaerocom-meetings/Feb2021_Workshop/README.md

 ### Required GitLab / GitHub repositories

-Please clone the following repositories into the same directory on your local computer:
+Please clone the following repositories into the same directory on your local computer.

 #### pyaerocom-meetings repository: